-The majority of the Fund's assets are invested in the IMI Common Investment Fund (CIF).
-The investment managers used by the CIF are included in the financial statements of the CIF which is available on request from the contact on page 11.
+The Fund's assets (other than the buy-in policies) are invested in the IMI Common Investment Fund (CIF).
+The investment managers used by the CIF are included in the non-statutory financial statements of the CIF which are appended to this Annual Report and Financial Statements.